Linda Teuteberg: Political positions

 On the state level, the focus of Teuteberg's political work was the processing of the SED dictatorship and the reparation of the injustice caused in the GDR and the advocacy of a liberal economic policy.
 Teuteberg opposes the fact that municipal enterprises can compete with private companies and operate economically.
 Teuteberg campaigned for the University of Potsdam, which was to lose its law school according to plans of the Brandenburg state government.

 Amid the emergence of the SARS-CoV-2 Omicron variant in Germany in late 2021, Teuteberg was one of 22 members of the FDP parliamentary group who advocated against the introduction of a COVID-19 vaccine mandate.

+On July 19 2025, Teuteberg called for defunding UNRWA.

 Personal life

 Teuteberg is married to Björn Teuteberg, a member of the Potsdam city council.
 She is a member of the Evangelical Church in Berlin, Brandenburg and Silesian Upper Lusatia.